IBM-Blockchain-Starter-Kit/IBM-Blockchain-Starter-Kit.github.io/pages/index.md

 permalink: index.html
 ---

 {% include warning.html content="this is a **prototype** that is currently under development by the IBM Blockchain team.
 As a result, it may dramatically change, have major bugs, completely fail to work, or disappear altogether.
 There is **no** officially provided support for this project; any bugs that you report may go unfixed for a longer period of time than you're comfortable with.
 If you're happy with all of that, then please carry on reading!
-As we work on the project, we're extremely interested in your feedback about how we could make it better, so please do get in touch via <a href='https://gitter.im/IBM-Blockchain-Starter-Kit/Lobby?utm_source=share-link&utm_medium=link&utm_campaign=share-link'>Gitter</a>!" %}
+As we work on the project, we're extremely interested in your feedback about how we could make it better, so please do get in touch.
+See our <a href='community.html'>Community page</a> for more details." %}

 This starter kit is intended to bootstrap your full-stack development experience building blockchain applications on top of Hyperledger frameworks.